-0:15 So, ladies and gentlemen, at TED we talk a lot about leadership and how to make a movement.
+0:11 Ladies and gentlemen, at TED we talk a lot about leadership and how to make a movement.
 So let's watch a movement happen, start to finish, in under three minutes and dissect some lessons from it.

-0:39 Now, notice that the leader embraces him as an equal.
-So, now it's not about the leader anymore; it's about them, plural.
+0:35 Now, notice that the leader embraces him as an equal.
+Now it's not about the leader anymore; it's about them, plural.
 Now, there he is calling to his friends.
 Now, if you notice that the first follower is actually an underestimated form of leadership in itself.
 It takes guts to stand out like that.
 The first follower is what transforms a lone nut into a leader.

 1:27 So, notice that, as more people join in, it's less risky.
-So those that were sitting on the fence before, now have no reason not to.
+So those that were sitting on the fence before now have no reason not to.
 They won't stand out, they won't be ridiculed, but they will be part of the in-crowd if they hurry.

-1:58 But let's recap some lessons from this.
+1:53 But let's recap some lessons from this.
 So first, if you are the type, like the shirtless dancing guy that is standing alone, remember the importance of nurturing your first few followers as equals so it's clearly about the movement, not you.

-2:35 If you really care about starting a movement, have the courage to follow and show others how to follow.
+2:31 If you really care about starting a movement, have the courage to follow and show others how to follow.
 And when you find a lone nut doing something great, have the guts to be the first one to stand up and join in.
 And what a perfect place to do that, at TED.